Purpose and scope

 Learners

 All Learners will be introduced to their rights and responsibilities with regards to Safeguarding through their induction and initial assessment.
-Learners will go through a thorough sign up procedure with a member of staff, where any special needs will be determined, logged and appropriately dealt with.
+Learners will go through a thorough sign up procedure with a member of staff, where any additional needs will be determined, logged and appropriately dealt with.
 All Learners in work-based learning will have their place of work vetted by a trained member of staff for Health and Safety purposes.
 Learners who work in places deemed medium or high risk will be revisited at regular intervals.
 Reviews with learners include specific safeguarding questions, covering areas including Health & Safety, Equality and Diversity, Safeguarding and British values; these reviews are carried out 12 weekly as a minimum.

 Training